 Industrial IoT monitoring with InfluxDB

-The solution to provide real-time insight and analytics for your entire process — collecting, storing and visualizing sensor data from your IoT sensors and devices and from industrial equipment.
+The solution to provide real-time insight and analytics for your manufacturing process — collecting, storing and visualizing sensor data from your sensors, devices and industrial equipment.

 What is the InfluxData IIoT monitoring solution?

 The industrial world has a long history of modernizing processes in order to keep production running efficiently and safely while minimizing downtime.
 Yet many are locked in established data historian solutions that are costly and lack the methods needed to provide innovation and interoperability.

 In contrast, InfluxDB — the open source time series database — inherently provides diverse design perspectives not available from a single software vendor.
 It provides the freedom to integrate with other solutions and allows you to adapt the code to fit your ever-changing system requirements.

 Collecting event data from your equipment is just the beginning.
 True digital transformation requires more data sources and more analysis of the combined data to gain a better understanding of your systems.
 InfluxDB is a high-performance data store written specifically for time series data.
 It allows for high throughput ingest, compression and real-time querying.

 With the availability of so many open source tools, operators are no longer required to purchase arcane closed source solutions.
 Instead, they can look to building their own data historian replacements or buy a ready-made solution that is based on open source.
 This provides the operator with the freedom to quickly innovate and never be locked in to a single solution that could easily and quickly become obsolete.